SharpFreek/GoldJuce/README.md

 🛎️ Remember Upload Files & Folders Ya Gotta Be SIGNED IN 1st, Go To "Add file" In Folder

-📸 Any Images You Have For Your Project Please Upload Them In "images" Folder.
+📸 Have Project Images Ready & Images You Have Please Upload em In "images" Folder.
-👉🏽 1️: Add images go to "Add File" tab,  Viola'
+👉🏽 1️: To Add images go to "Add File" tab, in the Folder you want to ADD them to.
 👉🏽 2️: *please label files especially if its just random numbers lol* 👉🏽 3️: For Logo If You Have SVG's *Scalable Vector Graphic* They're Always Good